CIT Joint Mentorship Programme

-The Programme is in its fourth year and is a voluntary, extra-curricular activity for students.
+The Programme is in its fifth year and is a voluntary, extra-curricular activity for students.
 It is facilitated by the CIT Alumni Office and the CIT Careers Service.
 The 2017-18 programme will run for a six-month period from November 2017 to April 2018, with one-to-one mentoring sessions between Mentors and Mentees on a monthly basis.
 Upon completion of the Mentorship Programme, Mentees and Mentors will be awarded a certificate of participation at the closing event in April 2018.

 Each mentor and mentee pair will work together from November 2018 and will have monthly contact throughout the programme.
 A flexible approach is offered with regards to monthly contact which involved face-to-face contact, emails, skype and phone calls.